matteocereda/RNAmotifs/docs/tutorial/README.md

-It takes three exon sets — **enhanced**, **silenced**, **control** — scans the sequence around each exon's splice sites for every k-mer (tetramers by default), finds positions where a motif forms a **multivalent cluster** (several copies close together), and tests whether each motif's clusters are **enriched** in the regulated sets vs control.
+It takes three exon sets — **enhanced**, **silenced**, **control** — scans the sequence around each exon's splice sites for every k-mer (tetramers by default), finds positions where a motif forms a **multivalent cluster** (an MRM; several copies close together), and tests whether each motif's clusters are **enriched** in the regulated sets vs control.
 The output is an **RNA splicing map** plus a statistically filtered list of enriched motifs.

 ---